Physical Therapy Program Mission Statement

 Physical Therapy Program Format

-During the pre-professional phase, the freshman, sophomore and junior years, students must complete a minimum of 96 credits in their undergraduate majors with a pre-physical therapy emphasis, including all general degree and distribution requirements, while fulfilling the requirements for entrance into the professional phase.
+During the pre-professional phase for students pursuing the 3+3 accelerated cohort, the freshman, sophomore and junior years, students must complete a minimum of 98 credits in their undergraduate majors with a pre-physical therapy emphasis, including all general degree and distribution requirements, while fulfilling the requirements for entrance into the professional phase.
+Student pursuing the 4+3 cohort must meet all degree requirements and fulfill requirements for entrance into the professional phase.
+Current pre-professional phase progression standards are listed in the undergraduate catalog.

 The program's professional phase coursework is divided into two phases.
-During Phase I, students complete 32 credits in physical therapy program at the 400 level.
-Bachelor's degrees are awarded to those students satisfying all relevant college requirements at the conclusion of Phase I. In addition, students must satisfy specific academic requirements to progress in both Phase I and Phase II of the Entry-Level Doctor of Physical Therapy Program.
+During Phase I, students complete 30 credits in physical therapy program at the 400 level.
+Bachelor's degrees are awarded to those students satisfying all relevant college requirements at the conclusion of Phase I, which is the senior year for students following the 3+3 cohort.
+In addition, students must satisfy specific academic requirements to progress in both Phase I and Phase II of the Entry-Level Doctor of Physical Therapy Program.
+Current professional phase progression standards are listed in the graduate catalog.

 Admission to the Program

-There are three options for admission to the Physical Therapy Program at Carroll University and they are described in the Admission Information page.
+There are three options for admission to the Physical Therapy Program at Carroll University and they are described on the Admission Information page.

 Pre-professional education is grounded in the liberal arts and the natural, behavioral and social and health sciences with prerequisite course work in biology, chemistry, physics and psychology.